EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 Read on as we explore everything you need to know about faulty EGR valves along with preventative measures and quick fixes.
 Let’s dive right in.

-Here’s what happens (in a nutshell): the introduction of exhaust gasses back into the engine cylinder reduces the temperature in the combustion chamber which reduces the number of nitrogen oxides produced and then released into the atmosphere.
+Here’s what happens (in a nutshell): the introduction of exhaust gasses back into the engine cylinder reduces the temperature in the engine cylinder.

 The secondary purpose is to reduce engine knocking.
-Read our guide to the best fuel octane boosters for more clarity on the latter.
+Read our guide to the best fuel octane boosters for more clarity.

 As you may have guessed, if the EGR valve fails, your car won’t run correctly and you’ll experience a myriad of issues, which we will explain in this guide.